leo/args/README.md

 2. Link the package to the global module directory: `npm link`
 3. Transpile the source code and watch for changes: `gulp`
 4. Within the module you want to test your local development instance of args, just link it to the dependencies: `npm link args`.
 Instead of the default one from npm, node will now use your clone of args!

+## 👑

+Special thanks to [Dmitry Smolin](https://github.com/dimsmol) who donated the package name.
+If you're looking for the old content of the package, you can find it [here](https://github.com/dimsmol/args).